This new Greubel Forsey Invention Piece 2 may not be as expensive as a Bugatti Veyron, but it surely costs more than an

 Both indicators feature thin, flame-blued steel hands.

-The whole display is covered with an asymmetrical convex sapphire crystal with an additional lateral window providing a better view at one of the twin tourbillon carriages.
+The whole display is covered with an asymmetrical convex sapphire crystal with an additional lateral window providing a better view of one of the twin tourbillon carriages.

 The case itself, while not particularly huge (it is only 43.50 mm in diameter and 16.28 millimeters in height) looks bulky, but that’s okay since the Invention Piece 2 was not designed as an everyday timekeeper.

 Issued in a limited edition of 22 pieces (11 in platinum and 11 in 18-karat rose gold,) it is destined to become a high-valued collector’s item.

 Photos: Greubel Forsey